 The college is characterized by a diversity of intellectual styles and interests.
 Departments and programs cluster into social sciences, humanities and fine arts.
 Liberal Arts disciplines address the rich meanings of human experience and expression and liberate the imagination by producing knowledge and creating beauty.

 The faculty and administration of the college address the traditional objectives of liberal arts in the University: 1) to develop the tools for analysis, appreciation and communication; for written and oral expression; for comprehension, interpretation, and analysis of textual material; for analytic reasoning and scientific method; and for appreciation of aesthetic experience; 2) to prepare students for a range of careers in academia and public and private sector organizations.
-Graduates of the college contribute to the region, the state and the nation as college and university professors, elementary and secondary teachers, legal professionals, in government agencies, social services, international business and industry, media and advertising, health and recreation, and cultural and entertainment industries; and 3) to promote understanding and critical evaluation of the cultural milieu the attitudes and ideas that shape institutions and strategies in societies.
+Graduates of the college contribute to the region, the state and the nation as college and university professors, elementary and secondary teachers, legal professionals, in government agencies, social services, international business and industry, media and advertising, health and recreation, and cultural and entertainment industries; and 3) to promote understanding and critical evaluation of the cultural milieu the attitudes and the ideas that shape institutions and strategies in societies.

 Accomplishing these objectives culminates in students reaping the creative, utilitarian and life enriching benefits of a liberal arts education.

 The faculty in the College of Liberal Arts excel in their roles as educators, creative scholars and researchers.
-Seven faculty members have won the Academy of Distinguished Teachers Award, and eight faculty are Chancellor's Teaching Award recipients.
+Eight faculty members have won the Academy of Distinguished Teachers Award, and eight faculty are Chancellor's Teaching Award recipients.
 Two of our faculty have won the prestigious Piper Award from the UT System.
 Several faculty from a variety of departments in the college also have won the University Research Achievement Award.
 Numerous faculty have received recognition for their published scholarship, including Pulitzer Prize nominations and the Choice magazine Outstanding Academic Book Award.
 The Jenkins and Virginia Garrett Endowed Chair in Greater Southwestern Studies and the History of Cartography was created in 1995 and is currently held by David Buisseret, Ph.D.
-Three faculty from the College of Liberal Arts have been selected to be recipients of the Academy of Distinguished Researchers.
+Five faculty from the College of Liberal Arts have been selected to be members of the Academy of Distinguished Scholars.

 The scholarly activities and research of the faculty cover a range of areas represented within the 13 disciplines in the college.
 History faculty research interests center on transatlantic broadly defined, and research specializations of faculty include southern, western and southwestern history, frontier development, women and gender, urban and labor and public history.
 English faculty research strengths lie in the areas of American, British and comparative literatures; and rhetoric, composition and criticism.
 Linguistics faculty specialize in field linguistics.
 Numerous faculty throughout the college also conduct research on gender and women's issues.
 Anthropology faculty members recently became the first foreign archaeological team to excavate in Albania in more than 50 years.